Pilates Stretches for Sciatica

 If sciatic pain has been a recurring episode for you then the sciatic nerve stretches, when done on a regular, consistent basis can help ward off future pain from the sciatic nerve.

-Allow the pain settle for a couple of days before you begin to do stretches for sciatica.
+Allow the pain to settle for a couple of days before you begin to do stretches for sciatica.

 Doing this will help your body become more flexible, which will increase your normal range of motion for day-to-day movements.